wh-alice/mig_visualstudio/vs/extensibility-debugger/when-a-breakpoint-binds-or-becomes-unbound.md

 ---
-title: "When a Breakpoint Binds or Becomes Unbound | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "When a Breakpoint Binds or Becomes Unbound" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"